ariakit/ariakit/guide/400-component-stores/readme.md

 Component stores may also accept callbacks for state changes.
 These functions conventionally bear the name of the state property they modify, prefixed with the word `set`.
 They are invoked with the new state whenever an update occurs.

-These state setters serve various purposes, such as updating another state, executing side effects, or implementing features like `onChange`, `onValuesChange`, `onToggle`, `onOpenChange`, `onClose`, and so on.
+These state setters serve various purposes, such as updating another state, executing side effects, or implementing features like `onChange`, `onValuesChange`, `onToggle`, `onOpenChange`, and so on.

 ```js {3-5} "setValues"
 const form = useFormStore({